French-Lime/TicTacToe/Task.md

-*Teamwork Project Assignment for the Web Services and Cloud Course @ SoftUni*
+*Teamwork Project Assignment for the Web Services and Cloud Course @SoftUni*
 ====================
 This teamwork project assignment is designed to develop skills for creating RESTful Web services (using ASP.NET Web API) and to deploy the Web services in cloud environment like Azure and AppHarbor.

 **Project Description**
 --------------------
 Design and implement RESTful Web services.
 Deploy the ASP.NET Web API application in the cloud.
 Implement a JavaScript client application, which consumes the services from the cloud.
 You are free to choose what kind of services and application to build.
 You could implement project like:

 **Tic-tac-toe Game**

 - The app holds users, games, …
 - Users can create game
 - Users can join an existing game